Last Updated on

 - If it is the smell of the milk, you can counter that with a slight tweaking of the taste.
 Adding vanilla essence, dry fruit powder, or different mixes can make it easier for him to drink it.

 - Make it your little one’s duty.
-Ask him to go and make a glass of milk for himself and he might unconsciously do it as well.
+Ask him to go and make a glass of milk for himself and he will unconsciously drink it as well.

 - Try to join your child in the activity.
-Keep aside the cup of coffee or tea for a few days and enjoy drinking milk with your little one.
+Keep aside your cup of coffee or tea for a few days and enjoy drinking milk with your little one.

 - Don’t start by giving an entire glass of milk.
-Start small, in simple quantities, and focus on finishing them completely first.
+Start with small quantities and focus on finishing them completely first.

 If you always give your child hot milk, flip it around and make a nice cold milkshake for him.

-Put together your kid’s favourite biscuits with a glass of milk and let him dunk them and eat them.
+Put together your kid’s favourite biscuits with a glass of milk and let him dunk them in the milk and eat them.

 If your child likes certain fruits, blend them with milk and create attractive smoothies that can have him gulping them down.